 Your body has a limit of how many calories it can lose while still being able to function.
 When you don’t eat enough calories, your metabolism or how fast your body burns energy starts to slow down.
 The body goes into “starvation mode” since it believes it won’t get fed.
 On the weight scale, it will seem as if you aren’t losing any weight at all.
 These are just a few ways beings on a strict low-calorie diet can come at the expense of your health:

-- Your mental health could plummet.
+- You’ll feel miserable.
 Not allowing yourself to eat enough food can have an effect on your mental health.
 Since calories fuel you up, you might feel more tired than usual if you restrict too many calories from your body.
 Some people also get upset from how hungry they are or “hangry.”
 Avoiding your favorite foods creates a relationship with food that’s about punishment rather than enjoyment.

-- It can be harder to fall asleep.
+- You can have trouble sleeping.
 Certain foods have hormones and nutrients that help you sleep.
 When you fall short on sleep, you might be more likely to eat more, leading to weight gain.
 Sleep deprivation can also weaken your immune system, making it easier for you to get sick and cause anxiety and other mental health disorders.

-- You can get an eating disorder.
+- You’re more likely to get an eating disorder.
 People with eating disorders don’t want to gain weight.
 They believe that no matter how skinny they look that they are still overweight.
 Those who have an eating disorder also avoid eating in front of others or may prefer to hide when they eat.

 Health is more than just a number.
 Weighing less doesn’t mean that someone is “fit” or in great shape.
 Rather than counting calories, count how many wholesome foods and ingredients you’re eating.
 Count how much fiber, protein, healthy fats, and vitamins and minerals you’re getting.
 Exercise to take care of your health instead of doing it to lose weight and make sure you’re sleeping a lot each night.